peer-base/peer-base/docs/PROTOCOL.md

 ### Pull Protocol

-When the connection is created, it firts sends it's presentation, containing the local vector clock.
+When the connection is created, it first sends it's presentation, containing the local vector clock.

 After that, it may start receiving messages each one containing a vector clock and a delta or a state.